 - Severe seizures (is the uncontrollable activity in the brain that can produce convulsions, thought disturbances, and minor physical signs)

-Treatments for brain or head injury:
+Treatments for head injury:

 The treatment of head injuries depend on the type of injury sustained by the individual.
 Observe patients who suffer from minor head injuries for any symptoms.
 Give them pain medications if they suffer with headaches.
 Especially for nausea and vomiting.
 A family member should monitor the patient’s condition.
 Family members should know what symptoms to watch for to see if there are any changes to the patients conditions.
 If so, talk to your doctor immediately.